Service for the 2023 Summer Season will begin on May 26 and continue 7-days a week through October 22.

 It will take approximately 45 minutes to 1-hour to ride the Hiker Shuttle one-way.
 Timing will vary, depending upon traffic.

-The last Hiker Shuttle of the day departs from RMNP's Park & Ride Transit Hub at 6 p.m.
+The last Hiker Shuttle bus of the day departs from RMNP's Park & Ride Transit Hub at 6 p.m.
 Shuttle riders are strongly advised to watch the time when exploring the park.
 Make sure that all members of your party return to the Park & Ride Transit Hub well before 6 p.m.
 The bus will not wait for you!

 If someone misses the last bus of the day, there are no other buses or public transit available that provide service to Estes Park.

-No, bicycles are not permitted on the Hiker Shuttle or on any of Rocky Mountain National Park's Shuttle buses.
+No. Bicycles are not permitted on the Hiker Shuttle or on any of Rocky Mountain National Park's in-park shuttle buses.

-No, pets are not permitted on the Hiker Shuttle or on any Rocky Mountain National Park Shuttle bus.
-Pets are also not permitted on any hiking trails in Rocky.
+No. Pets are not permitted on the Hiker Shuttle or on any of Rocky Mountain National Park's shuttle buses.
+Pets are also prohibited on all hiking trails in RMNP.